lxgr-linux/pokete/wiki.md

    + [Tackle](#tackle)
 - Active: Always
 - Can be found in:
-   + Mowcow meadow
+   + Mowcow Meadow
-   + The fields of Agrawos
+   + The Fields of Agrawos
    + Agrawos
 - Does not evolve

 #### Ratatat
-A damn dangerous and enourmous rat, that will bite of your leg.
+A damn dangerous and enourmous rat; it will bite of your leg.

 ```
    ^---^